No charges for task force members in Winston Smith death - NewsBreak

 Jaylani Hussein, the executive director of the Minnesota chapter of the Council on American-Islamic Relations and an activist against police violence, said he’s not surprised.
 “There is absolutely no confidence that county prosecutors can fully bring forth justice against law enforcement,” he said.

-A woman who was in the SUV with Smith has said through her attorneys that law enforcement officers were not in uniform and when they surrounded the SUV with guns drawn.
+A woman who was in the SUV with Smith has said through her attorneys that law enforcement officers were not in uniform and did not identify themselves when they surrounded the SUV with guns drawn.
 Norhan Askar also said that she never saw a gun on Smith or in his vehicle, and that he was shot after he raised a cellphone to begin recording.

 Ryan said a handgun, and six spent cartridge cases that came from that weapon, were found inside the vehicle.
 Tests showed bullet fragments also had been fired from that gun.

-Minneapolis was already on edge following the more than a year earlier, and the by an officer in nearby Brooklyn Center in April.
+Minneapolis was already on edge following the death of George Floyd more than a year earlier, and the fatal shooting of Daunte Wright by an officer in nearby Brooklyn Center in April.
 Smith’s death led to protests in Minneapolis’ Uptown neighborhood, including one in which a woman was killed when a man who was visibly intoxicated drove into protesters.

-Authorities said at the time there was no video of the shooting, and the lack of body camera footage raised questions as Smith’s .
+Authorities said at the time there was no video of the shooting, and the lack of body camera footage raised questions as Smith’s family and activists demanded transparency.
 Local officials said the deputies on the task force were assigned body cameras, but were told by the U.S. Marshals Service that they could not use them, despite an October 2020 change in Justice Department policy that would have allowed their use.

 But Ryan wrote that there is body camera footage of Askar, recorded immediately after the shooting.
 Ryan said Askar said in the video it “happened really fast where a bunch of officers came out of nowhere” and told them to put their hands up.
 In the video, described by Ryan, Askar said she put her hands up and pleaded with Smith to do the same, but Smith would not, saying he did not want to go back to jail and he was “going to die.”